Louis-Aime/calendrical-javascript/README.md

 * ExtDate object extends the Date object.
 Project dates in calendars  you define yourself.
 * ExtDateTimeFormat extends the Intl.DateTimeFormat objet.
 You can customize the way dates are displayed with new options.

-### Calendars
+## Calendars
 With Chronos for the calendrical computations, and ExtDate for embedding in ordinary code, define custom calendars in a few lines.
 Here are some exemples.

+Expected data for calendar objects are described in Chronos.js.
+The calendar.js file gives examples.

 ### MilesianCalendar
-A class specifies the Milesian calendar as defined p, Louis-Aime/Milesian-calendar, a very simple variant to `iso8601`.
+A class specifies the Milesian calendar as defined p, Louis-Aime/Milesian-calendar, a simple variant to `iso8601`.

 ### JulianCalendar
 A class defines the Julian calendar.